 The Best Sources of Carbohydrates

 The best sources of carbohydrates are whole plant foods.
-Whole food sources of complex carbohydrates also provide important minerals, vitamins an fibre that keep you fuller longer than refined carbohydrates, helping you to maintain a healthy body weight by preventing overeating.
+Whole food sources of complex carbohydrates also provide important minerals, vitamins and fiber that keep you fuller longer than refined carbohydrates, helping you to maintain a healthy body weight by preventing overeating.

 Using the GI Index